Bringing the best modern PC games to life

 8. Dead Star

-An eye-watering amount of artwork has just been released for this PC and PS4 title - a fast and fun arcade style shooter with RPG elements.
+An eye-watering amount of artwork is available for this PC and PS4 game – a fast and fun arcade-style shooter with RPG elements.
 The lead designer is Metroid Prime's Todd Keller, who has an eye for sleek, sexy imagery.
-Todd Keller, Thomas Pringle and Craig Sellars all feature but what particularly captured my eye was the character art by Callum Alexander Watt.
+Todd Keller, Thomas Pringle and Craig Sellars all feature but what particularly captured our eyes was the character art by Callum Alexander Watt (opens in new tab).
 The sketched features and costumes echo Yoji Shinkawa's famous work for Metal Gear Solid.
-But do check out the other artwork as it's all excellent.
+But do check out the other artwork (opens in new tab)as it's all excellent.

 9. Fable Legends

-This online co-op sequel was cancelled last month even though it went to Beta.
-Thankfully artist Billy Wimblett has put up a selection of concept artwork, so even if you never get to play it, at least it's possible to partially experience it.
+This online co-op sequel was cancelled last year even though it went to beta testing.
+Thankfully, artist Billy Wimblett (opens in new tab) put up a selection of concept artwork, so even if you never get to play it, at least it's possible to partially experience it.
 There's oodles of character art, Demon Doors and a lot of scary plants.
 This picture is described by Billy as, "Dormant and "oh s***" states for a lair in Darkwood."